 Strand announced the Pac-12 offer on Twitter following the visit Tuesday.

-“Really happy for Jacob,” said Canby head football coach Jimmy Joyce.
+“Really happy for Jacob,” his coach — Canby head football coach Jimmy Joyce — said.
 “He is a tremendous student-athlete and a great young man.
 A true ambassador for Canby High School and our football team.”

 Joyce said he saw the tremendous potential in Strand as a sophomore — which was his first year at the helm of the Cougars — and his athleticism and ability were on full display even during the truncated football season this spring.

 “We are just happy that he has another year under the lights at Cougar Stadium,” Joyce said.
 “It should be a fun time for Jacob, his teammates and the school.”

 The NCAA lifted all Covid-19 recruiting restrictions on June 1, and Oregon State was just one of the many schools to quickly take advantage.

 That Strand was one of the very first potential recruits to be invited for a one-on-one workout is a testament to the high regard Division I recruiters hold for the 6’5″ 270-pound prospect.

 And it’s likely just the first of many for the talented lineman — and a number of his teammates.

 “Schools can now have coaches on campus, and recruits can visit campuses as well,” Joyce said of the newly reopened recruiting landscape.
 “So, it has been a busy time.
 My phone has been ringing off the hook about Jacob and others.”